JiangXL/BIO331-ProteinStructure-Function-2018/Exp/4/Note4.md

 # Exp 4.
 Protein Data Bases, Finding and Viewing

 ## Introduction
-Here are lots of protein structures information in data base.
+To understand protein's biological function, lots of scientists try to find out the physical structure of proteins.
+Here are some databases, which collect known protein's structure.So we can get these protein strcture from database conveniently.
+Here are pdb.org and rcdb.org.

+Typically, every protein from database contains a .PDB text file.
+PDB file contain recongition information and atoms space positions.
+PDB file can be visualized and edit by PyMol, which is a open source python package used widely.

+We will find and view human hemoglobin structure from databse.

 ## Methods
-1. Find the PDB ID of human hemoglobin, whose resolution is higher than 2 A.
+1. Find the PDB ID of human hemoglobin from rcdb.org, whose resolution is higher than 2 A.
-2. Download the PDB coordinate file and check the detailed information in the file.
+2. Download PDB coordinate file and check the detailed information in this file.
 Find out:
 - How many protein chains?
 Which compounds in structures?
 - Which compounds in structures?
 - Which residues are missed in the coordinate?